dymmond/esmerald/docs/en/docs/protocols.md

 # Protocols

-These are unique to `Esmerald` and are used to help having some structure in your application.
+These are unique to `Ravyn` and are used to help having some structure in your application.

 Protocols are the equivalent of *interfaces* in other languages and very helpful when it comes to establish some sort of *contracts* among systems communicating with each other.